mpostol/ASMD/README.md

 > **NOTE**:
 >
 >- The design, development and deployment of the OPC UA Information Model detailed description is covered by the document [Information Models Development][IMD].
->- The help documentation is now available at [OPC UA Address Space Model Designer Online Help][github.MD]
+>- The help documentation is now available at [OPC UA Address Space Model Designer On-line Help][github.MD]

 I am a researcher who is passionate about applying knowledge and experience in building a machine-centric global village.
 Let's build it with you and for you.
 To join our effort and create an organization context I have launched the [**Object-Oriented Internet Partnership Program**](https://github.commsvr.com/AboutPartnershipProgram.md.html).